Christians praying for King Charles after cancer diagnosis

 The King has stepped back from public duties and it is believed that Prince William will take over some of his duties.

-Christian leaders are praying that the King will make a swift recovery.
+Christian leaders are praying for the King following the announcement.

+The Archbishop of Canterbury, Justin Welby, wished the King "a swift and full recovery".

+"I'm praying for the King and his family - for God's comfort and strength in the weeks and months to come," he said.

 General Secretary of Churches Together in England, Bishop Mike Royal, said, "All at Churches Together in England are praying for His Majesty King Charles III to make a full and speedy recovery as he undergoes medical treatment for cancer.
 May His Majesty and the whole Royal Family be strengthened at this time."